Meteor-Community-Packages/meteor-postcss/README.md

 ## Tailwind CSS

-Tailwind CSS is supported when used with Meteor `<unknown>` or newer.
+Tailwind CSS is supported when used with Meteor `2.6.1` or newer.

 Since HMR applies updates to js files earlier than the css is updated, there can be a delay when using a Tailwind CSS class the first time before the styles are applied.